Content Marketing

 Image attribution: Brooke Cagle

-This practice can be very cumbersome, and it can muddle analysis with unnecessary data while missing a large portion of content marketing's value for a brand site.
-Consider for instance a blog that publishes thirty pieces of content over a month.
+Consider, for instance, a blog that publishes thirty pieces of content over a month.
 All of this content is properly constructed and search engine optimized, and it includes timely pieces about current industry events and more evergreen topics.

-In a month when a large shift is happening in industry, we might see much higher interaction with the timely content than the evergreen content.
+In a month when a large shift is happening in the industry, we might see much higher interaction with the timely content than the evergreen content.
 Attributing value at the individual level, a content team might conclude that current event reporting is most effective, or that evergreen content isn't worth the time and effort.
 This method first completely ignores the supportive effect that all of the optimized content has for the blog's SEO, and it also fails to account for how different topics can ebb and flow in value over time.

 A better method might be to organize your content into content groupings that are tracked as a bin within your web analytics.
-When using this approach, I typically create a nested scheme where all of my content belongs to one big group ("content marketing material" or "blogs" for instance), and then underneath that are categories based on either format or subject matter-for instance, "white papers" and "blog articles" would work for a brand that only really talks about one subject, while "industry news" and "best practices" or similar groupings might work for a brand that serves a range of topics and personas.
+When using this approach, I typically create a nested scheme where all of my content belongs to one big group ("content marketing material" or "blogs" for instance), and then underneath that are categories based on either format or subject matter — for instance, "white papers" and "blog articles" would work for a brand that only really talks about one subject, while "industry news" and "best practices" or similar groupings might work for a brand that serves a range of topics and personas.

-• At the site level, you can show the aggregate traffic.
+- Aggregate traffic reporting: At the site level, you can show the aggregate traffic.
 (It's often a better scope to explain how all of your content is supporting your site, and then highlight top-performing pieces in a time period, rather than focusing on individual pieces.)

-• For analytics with event or goal tracking, you can examine groups as a step towards single-session conversions.
+- Single-session conversion tracking: For analytics with event or goal tracking, you can examine groups as a step towards single-session conversions.

-• With cookie tracking in place, you can store and pass which content groupings users interacted with as part of a conversion, which can provide clear, high-level analysis of what sort of content is supporting your various customers on their way to a purchase.
+- Multi-session conversion attribution: With cookie tracking in place, you can store and pass which content groupings users interacted with as part of a conversion, which can provide clear, high-level analysis of what sort of content is supporting your various customers on their way to a purchase.

+Saved ad spend converts every organic visit into a dollar figure your finance team already understands.
 While we may not be big fans of paid advertising in the content space, it's exceedingly rare to find brands that are engaged in content production that don't also have some kind of SEM or display campaigns in place.

 Towards this end, a powerful and direct way you can measure your content ROI is to compare your organic traffic to paid traffic as a measure of saved cost.

 Think of it this way.
 You have an article that's been search engine optimized against the keyword "handmade watches."
-At the same time, your brand is also running a number of SEM campaigns against a keyword grouping of "handmade watches" that's driving visitors to your site at a cost of $.35 per visit.
+At the same time, your brand is also running a number of SEM campaigns against a keyword grouping of "handmade watches" that's driving visitors to your site at a cost of $0.35 per visit.

-Every time your content appears in a search and brings a user to your site organically, that is $.35 your brand didn't have to pay to bring in that user.
-So a piece of content that brings in 2000 visits over the course of a month just saved your brand $700.
+Every time your content appears in a search and brings a user to your site organically, that is $0.35 your brand didn't have to pay to bring in that user.
+So a piece of content that brings in 2,000 visits over the course of a month just saved your brand $700.

 This method is particularly powerful for demonstrating your content's value over time, as your organic traffic should steadily increase as an aggregate.
-While individual pieces might not always have big exciting numbers attached to them, the consolidated value of all of your content marketing efforts can quickly add up to large value for your company.
+While individual pieces might not always have big, exciting numbers attached to them, the consolidated value of all of your content marketing efforts can quickly add up to large value for your company.
 With careful consideration, this method can also be used to evaluate successes like organic reach and sharing on social platforms, or organically earned media coverage.

+Valued funnel steps bypass last-touch attribution entirely by assigning dollar values to intermediate actions that content drives, such as contacting a rep, filling out a lead generation form, or downloading a gated asset.
 With last-touch attribution, the difficulty content marketers have is that people don't often read a blog and then immediately decide to buy.
 To beat this, you can sit down with your larger marketing or finance teams to determine intermediate values for various steps in your marketing funnel.
 Teams with robust advertising will often already have this valuation in place, as a means of controlling media spend efficiency.

 It is much easier to value your content if the goal isn't full conversions, but rather actions like contacting a rep or filling out a lead generation form.
 This precedent also gives your team direct ability to expand on ROI-generating efforts by defining values for gated content like webinars and white papers.

 The more valued steps your brand supports, the more opportunity your content team has to demonstrate worth.
 If your team doesn't have a valued step system in place, you can sometimes calculate values from fractional conversion costs.
-For instance, if you know that on average nine percent of prospects who speak with a rep go on to make a purchase at an average value of $150, and your content touched 100 sessions that resulted in a conversation with a rep, then you could argue your content contributed to $1350 in value.
+For instance, if you know that on average nine percent of prospects who speak with a rep go on to make a purchase at an average value of $150, and your content touched 100 sessions that resulted in a conversation with a rep, then you could argue your content contributed to $1,350 in value.

 Image attribution: Ali Yahya